operator-framework/enhancements/enhancements/sdk-external-and-pluggable-validations.md

   * pro:
     * already have a precendence for running things from images
     * familiar tech
-    * could run locally and simply use the image as a data transport
   * con:
     * would need a cluster to run these validations
-    * authors would have to create binaries of their validations
+    * authors would have to create binaries of their validations anyway

+TODO: ---------- vvvvvv CUT vvvvvv ----------
 * wrap validations in their own executables
   * validations would be wrapped in an executable that would be called from operator-sdk